contentauth/c2pa-python/docs/usage.md

 ### Context with a Signer

-When a `Signer` is passed to `Context`, the signer is **consumed** — the `Signer` object becomes invalid after this call and must not be reused.
+When a `Signer` is passed to `Context`, the `Signer` object becomes invalid after this call and must not be reused directly anymore as it became part of the Context.
 The `Context` takes ownership of the underlying native signer.
 This allows signing without passing an explicit signer to `Builder.sign()`.

 ```py
 from c2pa import Context, Settings, Builder, Signer, C2paSignerInfo, C2paSigningAlg